ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

         if (pseudonymizedPii is string) {
             io:println("Pseudonymized identifier: " + pseudonymizedPii);

-            // Read the PII by providing the pseudonymized identifier. var depseudonymizedPii = privacy:depseudonymize(piiStore, pseudonymizedPii);
+            // Reads the PII by providing the pseudonymized identifier. var depseudonymizedPii = privacy:depseudonymize(piiStore, pseudonymizedPii);
             if (depseudonymizedPii is string) {
                 io:println("Deseudonymized value: " + depseudonymizedPii);